microbus-io/fabric/docs/self-explore.md

 * Add an endpoint `/calculate` to the `calculator.example` microservice that operates on decimal numbers, not just integers.
 Can you make `hello.example/calculator` work with decimals too?
 * Create your own microservice from scratch and add it to `examples/main/main.go`
 * Put a breakpoint in any of the microservices of the example application and try debugging
-* Write unit tests that require mocking the microservice's clock
 * Add a `/cache-delete` endpoint to the `messaging.example`
 * Create a second event sink microservice (name it differently though) and block registrations based on a configurable exclusion list